 After selecting your Minisever in the periphery at the top of Loxone Config select the Diagnostics tab.
 There you will see an option for Debug Information.
 Click there.

-Click on the Maintenance tab now and you will see two more tick boxes for Monitor and Monitor after end of connection.
-To the left of the tick boxes there are drop down lists for showing what information is displayed in the monitors.
+Click on the Debug Information now and you will see a window for Monitor.
+There are drop down lists for showing what information is displayed in the monitors.
 Only select the information you really need otherwise you will flood the monitor with data which will make it harder to identify any potential problems.

 If you tick the box “Monitor after end of connection” remember to untick after finishing with the monitor!